 - This region has a long history that stretches back to the 4th millennium BCE.
 South Asia was a dynamic part of global history long before the arrival of European empires. - South Asia has long been characterized by diversity that diversity goes beyond religion to include language, regional identities, culture or ethnicity, caste, and more. - British imperial efforts to control Indian independence movements in the late 19th and early 20th c. worked to create a sense of alienation along religious lines, particularly among Hindus and Muslims. - Citizenship in India is especially challenging.
 One of the great questions of modern Indian history is this: who is Indian?
-India was founded as a secular state but that secularism has been repeatedly challenged. - These continued conflicts and tensions, though, have been paralleled by an uneven growth in South Asia that has made it economically and politically one of the most dynamic regions in the world.
+India was founded as a secular state but that secularism has been repeatedly challenged, especially by those who argue for a Hindu identity for India. - These continued conflicts and tensions, though, have been paralleled by an uneven economic growth in South Asia that has made it economically and politically one of the most dynamic regions in the world.